quimortiz/vim-avim/readme.md

 Wrapping the script
 [a.vim](https://www.vim.org/scripts/script.php?script_id=31)
-with a minimal plugin for easy installation with vimp-plug
+with a minimal plugin for easy installation with vim-plug